-Select courses from the following in consultation with an advisor COM 353 Professional Communication COM 414 Crisis Communication COM 453 Communication Training and Development ENG 311 Persuasive Writing ENG 315 Writing for the Professions ENG 412 Writing for Publication MKT 301 Fundamentals of Marketing MKT 410 Consumer Behavior REC 404 Marketing Recreation and Tourism REC 486 Special Events Management Or other approved courses
+Select courses from the following in consultation with an advisor

+COM 353 Professional Communication

+COM 414 Crisis Communication

-Postbaccalaureate Certificate in Communication and Human Relations
+COM 453 Communication Training and Development

+ENG 311 Persuasive Writing

+ENG 315 Writing for the Professions

+ENG 412 Writing for Publication

+MKT 301 Fundamentals of Marketing

+MKT 410 Consumer Behavior

+REC 486 Special Events Management

+Or other approved courses

-The contemporary workplace increasingly requires employees to develop advanced knowledge and skill in the processes of communication.
-This observation is based on several long-term trends.
-First, the increasing popularity of team-based organizational structures requires employees to develop competencies in group communication, negotiation, and conflict management.
-Second, the tendency toward decentralization of decisionmaking in contemporary organizations requires leaders and followers to rely more heavily on persuasion and communication and less heavily on traditional structures and position power.
+Postbaccalaureate Certificate in Communication and Human Relations tiation, and conflict management.
+Second, the tendency toward decentralization of decision-making in contemporary organizations requires leaders and followers to rely more heavily on persuasion and communication and less heavily on traditional structures and position power.
 Third, the need for organizations and governments to be more responsive to an increasingly diverse set of citizens and customers requires competencies in cross-cultural communication, audience analysis, and message development.
 Fourth, rapidly developing communication technologies can be exploited only when employees are knowledgeable about the capabilities, limitations, and ethical implications of traditional and emerging media.
 Fifth, modern organizations are increasingly required to be responsive to the social, ethical, and environmental concerns of local communities.
 The program in Communication and Human Relations provides an individualized program of coursework for advanced students and employees seeking to stay abreast of these trends.